DestinyNV/docker-yii2/README.md

 # docker-yii2

-This is the repository for a base docker image to use with the Yii2 framework.
-It is based upon the official PHP image, and contains additional PHP extensions required to run Yii2.
+This is the repository for the docker image `destinynv/docker-yii2` to use with the Yii2 framework.
+It is based upon the official PHP image and contains additional PHP extensions required to run Yii2.

 # Included packages
 * Apache 2.4